qgis/QGIS-Documentation/docs/user_manual/expressions/expression.rst

    The Function Editor tab

 .. note::
- file scripts are saved automatically by default while you have to save the project in order to save project functions.
+ File scripts are autosaved by default, however, project functions are stored within the project and require the project to be saved in order for changes to be preserved.

  To create a new function:

 #.
 Press the |symbologyAdd| :sup:`New File` button.